 How is the recipient selected?

 Applicants are asked to write an essay addressing one of five prompts.
 What makes this award unique, is that the recipient is not selected based on grade point average or extracurricular activities.
 Instead, the selection process focuses on three elements:

-John and Penelope were siblings who graduated from Northwood in 1983 and 1984, respectively.
-John, older and more naturally confident, was a lifelong inspiration to Penelope.
-She struggled as a young adult and ultimately survived a suicide attempt at the age of 19.
-After three days in an Intensive Care Unit, Penelope walked out with the best smile she could muster and spent the next 25 years trying to understand what led her to that terrible decision.
-Then one summer night in 2012, 47-year-old John walked out of his home in Bellingham, Washington, faced the American flag hanging on his porch, and pulled the trigger that ended his life.
+John and Penelope Hall were siblings who graduated from Northwood in 1983 and 1984, respectively.
+John, older and more naturally confident in high school, was a lifelong inspiration to Penelope.
+She struggled internally as a young adult and ultimately survived a suicide attempt at age 19.
+After three days in an Intensive Care Unit, Penelope walked out with the best smile she could muster and spent the next 25 years seeking to understand what led her to that terrible decision and mustering the courage to continue moving forward.
+Then one shocking summer night in 2012, 47-year-old John walked out of his home, faced the American flag hanging on his porch, and pulled the trigger that ended his life.

 Caige wrote an inspiring essay, My Story of Courage.

 Donations to support the Be Courageous Award are greatly appreciated!

 C/O Northwood High School

 Shreveport, LA 71107

 Make checks payable to Northwood High School.

 Indicate that the donation is for the Be Courageous Award directly on the check.